 Gladioli bring you strength and victory

 The symbolic meaning of the Gladiolus is strength and victory.
-You may be due to take part in an important competition. or you’re toning yourself with crossfit, you want to be assertive at work or you’re overcoming a fear.
+You may be due to take part in an important competition, you've been working out to get toned up, you want to be assertive at work or you’re overcoming a fear.
 Take a good look at the Gladiolus and tell yourself: strength and victory.
 We bet that your new summer mantra will work.

 And the peony’s love, naturally